Gordon Merrick: Critical assessment

 Merrick contributed book reviews and articles to The New Republic, Ikonos, and other periodicals.
 In all, he wrote 13 books.
 Merrick’s works are rarely included in anthologies, and few discussions of American gay authors mention him.

 Although Merrick’s novels are often criticized for their focus on handsome, virile men, some critics defend this emphasis as authentic:Beauty is a part of gay life, an important part – those men aren’t spending all those hours at the gym just for the cardiovascular benefits.
 This “obsession” has its roots in our core definition: We are gay because we find men beautiful.
 Beauty has its dangers, of course.
 That’s part of our complex response to it, and it is in fact this complexity that makes beauty a valid and vital subject for our literature.

 Some dismiss Merrick because of his obvious romanticism; others do so because he sprinkles explicit scenes of gay sexual intercourse throughout each novel.But underneath the handsome blonde studs with too much wealth falling in love on the Côte d'Azur, are fairly progressive and even radical conceptualizations of what it means to be gay, the likelihood of self-actualization, identity politics, and the role that power plays in relationships.

 In his later works, Merrick rejected socially imposed roles and labels, insisting that each gay person question the assumptions underlying his life.
 Gordon Merrick broke new ground that has only recently become fertile.
 Deeper probing into Merrick's works will undoubtedly yield richer understandings of the complex social dynamics that construct networks of control over human sexuality.

-Later life
+Personal life

+In 1956, when Merrick was 40, he met Charles Gerard Hulse, who was working in Paris at the time – a 27-year-old American dancer and actor (b.
+26 March 1929, Arkansas).
+Hulse became his lifetime companion.
+The following year, they began living together, but Hulse returned to the U.S. for four years to work as a dance instructor in Marin County, California.
+In 1960, Hulse returned to Paris to be with Merrick; the two remained together until Merrick’s death.

-Gordon Merrick died of lung cancer aged 71 in Colombo, Sri Lanka, on 27 March 1988.
+Merrick died of lung cancer aged 71 in Colombo, Sri Lanka, on 27 March 1988.
 He was survived by his partner of 29 years, Charles G. Hulse, and his brother and nephews.